beton-ochoa/beton-ochoa.github.io/index.md

 >> ![ ](/LXAICoaching.png)

-**Google Funded Explore CSR workshops:**

-For the last two weekends we had online workshops for our Google Explore CSR funded project.
+**March 6th and 14th, 2024** During the first two weekends of march we put together two online workshops for our **Google Explore CSR** funded project.
 We have a very impressive roster of speakers and very interesting speakers.
 Apart from our 18 mentees, we had about 50 other participants.

 >> ![ ](/GoogleWorkshops.png)

-** February 28th, 2024, Monterrey, Mexico:** We spent a couple of days on Campus Monterrey for the **Science Summit**, a congress organized by the university with very special guests.
+**February 28th, 2024, Monterrey, Mexico:** We spent a couple of days on Campus Monterrey for the **Science Summit**, a congress organized by the university with very special guests.
 It was also the ocassion to see colleagues from around the country and to interview new students.
 We have two the decided to join the lab, **Dassaef**, who will be working on our kidney stones project and **Vladimir** who will be working on a new venture with **Harvard Medical School**.
 I also had the opportunity to interview students for interships for 7th semester.
 Very productive days!

 >> ![ ](/ScienceSummit.png)

 **February 23, 2024:** I feel super honoured!
 I have been invited to write an articles for the dissemination magazine **Ciencia** of the Mexican Academy of Sciences (**Acadedemia Mexicana de Ciencias**).
 I have decided to talk about our work on 3D reconstruction of colonoscopic surfaces and the article will be entitled **Un viaje fantástico: el rol de la visión computacional para el diagnóstico médico en el contexto de las intervenciones endoscópicas**.
 Coooming soon!

 **February 7th, 2024**: Very happy!
 I have a new PhDs student, **Pablo Cesar Ruiz**, who will be working on **3D reconstruction of laparoscopic scenes using Gaussian splatting**.
 We will be collaborating with **Dr. Nazim Houachine** of the very prestigious **Harvard Medical School** I met him recently in Vancouver (MICCAI 2024) and since I also spent time at INRIA Lille, the world is small!